schaazzz/schaazzz.github.io/_posts/2015-06-24-download-archlinux-vms.md

 tags: virtualbox virtualmachine archlinux linux development
 ---

 I have uploaded 3 Arch Linux Virtual Machines to Dropbox.
 One without any desktop environment (command line only), another with LXQT and a third with XFCE.
-You will need to create a new user since these VMs only contain the default "root" account with password "root".<!--more-->
+You will need to create a new user since these VMs only contain the default "root" account with password "root".
+If you'd rather install Arch Linux on VirtualBox from scratch, go [here]({{ site.baseurl }}/installing-arch-on-vbox/). <!--more-->

 Download Links
 ---